Rossana de los Ríos: Doubles (7–3)

-Singles performance timeline
+Grand Slam singles performance timeline

 Personal life

-She was known for changing her fame for love, when she married Paraguayan footballer Gustavo Neffa.
+She was known for trading her fame for love, when she married Paraguayan footballer Gustavo Neffa.
 Their wedding was on 26 December 1994.
-De los Ríos and Neffa have a daughter named Ana Paula, she was born on 17 January 1997.
+De los Ríos and Neffa have a daughter named Ana Paula, who was born on 17 January 1997.
 De los Ríos stopped playing for five years to dedicate time to her daughter, returning to tennis in 2000.